vikas-cybersec/MainCraftsProjects/Week1/README.md

 # ⭐ Acknowledgment

-I sincerely thank **Maincrafts Technology** for providing me the opportunity to work on cybersecurity research and enhance my practical understanding of modern cyber threats.
+I sincerely thank **Maincrafts Technology** for providing me with the opportunity to gain practical cybersecurity experience and build a professional cybersecurity lab environment for hands-on learning.

 ---